• Gluten-Free Recipes

 Why You'll Love These Banana Muffins

-It's no secret that I love banana muffins (gluten free banana blueberry muffins, gluten free strawberry banana muffins, and mini banana muffins are all in heavy rotation around here).
-One of my favorite variations is banana chocolate chunk muffins because they are just walloped with chocolate.
+It's no secret that I love banana muffins, and one of my favorite variations is banana chocolate chunk muffins because they are just walloped with chocolate.
 These muffins are amazing when eaten warm - the chocolate pools into the soft muffin surrounding it - but they're also delicious straight from the fridge when the chocolate is cold and crunchy.
 You'll love these no matter what!

 • So easy.
 One bowl is all you need to make banana chocolate chunk muffins!